Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Taichung to Sun Moon Lake

 Tourist Shuttle Bus A runs from Central Taichung to Sun Moon Lake in about 90 minutes.
-You can board at Gancheng Station, Taichung Station, Daqing Station, Taichung Airport, or Taichung HSR Station.
+You can board at Gancheng Station (a bus stop a few blocks north of Taichung Station), Taichung Station (the main regular TRA station), Daqing Station, Taichung Airport, or Taichung HSR Station.
 The bus also stops in Puli and at Paper Dome.
 Here are the bus times.
 Bus tickets are included in most Sun Moon Lake passes.

 The bus costs NT190 or less (depending where you get on), and runs roughly every 30 minutes.
 The first bus is at 7:45am from Taichung Gancheng station and 7:25 am from Sun Moon Lake.
 EasyCard is accepted.